-- (1) Increased radii with expanded throat depth may be approved due to pre-existing conditions constraints. - 2.
-These requirements may be modified or waived by the Transportation Services Division Administrator or his designee when physical conditions at the site make their application impractical or when the road is to be reconstructed as part of an approved CIE (Capital Improvement Element).
-While traffic volumes usually do not require separate turn lanes until the specified volumes are reached, Developers shall include them with the initial project access construction.
+- (1) Increased radii with expanded throat depth may be approved due to pre-existing condition constraints. - 2.
+These requirements may be modified or waived by the County Manager or his designee when physical conditions at the site make their application impractical or when the road is to be reconstructed as part of an approved CIE (Capital Improvement Element).
+While traffic volumes usually do not require separate turn lanes until the specified volumes are reached, developers shall include them with the initial project access construction.
 This policy will be less costly than stage construction and there will be only one period of disruption to existing traffic.
-Requirement may be modified at the discretion of the Transportation Administrator or his designee on a case by case basis.
+Requirements may be modified at the discretion of the County Manager or his designee on a case by case basis.